sakes9/PopoverButton/README.md

         .padding(.horizontal)
     }
 }

-class ContentViewModel: PopoverButtonDelegate {
-    func onSelectedPopoverOption(option: PopoverButtonOption) {
-        print("Selected option: \(option.title)")
-    }
-}
 ```

 ### Parameters

+- `action`: A callback that is called when an option is selected.
+It takes the selected `PopoverButtonOption` instance as an argument.
-- `options`: An array of `PopoverButtonOption` instances containing the options to display in the popover.
+- `options`: An array of `PopoverButtonOption` instances that contain the options to display in the popover.
-- selectedOptionId: The ID of the selected option.
-Default is `nil`.
+- `defaultOptionId`: The ID of the default option to display in the popover.
-- `delegate`: An instance of `PopoverButtonDelegate` to handle the selection of an option.